dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 | Chengcheng LI |

-### Pipeline
+### Two Pipelines

 we use `snakemake` to help us to simpllify the progress and use `vscode` to connect the server `c44` .

-And Our pipeline design is the following:
+And we design two pipelines, the following:

 - QC and filter low quality read data --> read align-->read sort-->assemble-->variant detection

-Now the schedule is the following:

 - [x] QC and filter low quality read data
 - [x] read align